BillyHATESHCOOL/Ultrasurfproxy-for-school/README.md

-Ultrasurf might make certain school platforms unusable like Infinite Campus or NWEA
+Ultrasurf might make certain school platforms unusable like Infinite Campus or NWEA so make sure you turn it off in the windows proxy settings.
+Ultrasurf uses http proxies to bypass the school and or goverment if anyone is wondering